nastgle/IFT-LLM-ABSC/README.md

 ## Techniques and Tools Used

 - **Meta Llama 3 models** – Experiments use models hosted on the Hugging Face Hub.
-- **LoRA (Low-Rank Adaptation)** via the [PEFT](https://github.com/huggingface/peft) library for parameter‑efficient fine-tuning.
-- **Modal** – All heavy jobs (model download, training and testing) run remotely on Modal GPU instances and use a network file system volume for persistence.
+- **Modal** – All heavy jobs (model download, finetuning training and testing) run remotely on Modal GPU instances and use a network file system volume for persistence.
 - **Datasets** – SemEval 2014/2015/2016 ABSA datasets are converted from XML to CSV for model evaluation.
 A custom instruction dataset is assembled into JSONL for fine‑tuning.
 - **Python libraries** – `transformers`, `torch`, `datasets`, `peft`, `trl`, `bitsandbytes`, `accelerate`, `scikit-learn`, and `tensorboard`.